This article was last updated by on

 Rubber Plant Poisoning Symptoms in Animals

-According to ASPCA (American Society for the Prevention of Cruelty to Animals), dermatitis, salivation, vomiting, and oral irritation are general symptoms that occur while ingesting or exposed to skin.
+According to ASPCA (American Society for the Prevention of Cruelty to Animals), dermatitis, salivation, vomiting, and oral irritation are general symptoms that occur while ingesting or being exposed to skin.

 However, check the table below to find the symptoms and how you can identify them.